evanacox/honors-forum-project/docs/core/04_name_mangling.md

 All patterns begin with `_G`, the "Gallium-reserved" symbol prefix.
-The C standard (along with most platforms) require that all symbols starting (or containing) `__` (double underscores) or any symbols beginning with `_` and a capital letter are reserved for use by the "implementation," aka the platform's C library.
-In the real world, we can get away with using these symbols as long as we're consistent with "namespacing" them.
+The C standard (along with most platforms) require that all symbols starting (or containing) `__` (double underscores) or any symbols beginning with `_` and a capital letter are reserved for use by the "implementation," aka the platform's C library and any runtime libraries.
+In the real world, we can get away with using these symbols as long as we're consistent with "namespacing" them to ensure uniqueness.

-In this case, `_G` is our way of "namespacing" all Gallium symbols from the rest of the world.
+In this case, `_GAL` is our way of "namespacing" all Gallium symbols from the rest of the world.
 The Gallium runtime library also uses functions starting with `__gallium_` for various operations, e.g `__gallium_alloca` or `__gallium_panic`.